caminspired/alx_html_css/html_advanced/README.md

 # INTRODUCTION/OVERVIEW

-In this project, we will attempt to create the basic structure of a webpage using HTML only, without any CSS. having learnt in the past weeks, the basic structure of HTML websites, and what it means to create a head, and body, we will now present what we have learnt in a full website format, to prove that we have understood the concepts taught and shared in the previou slearning sessions.
+In this project, we will attempt to create the basic structure of a webpage using HTML only, without any CSS.
+Having learnt in the past weeks, the basic structure of HTML websites, and what it means to create a head and body, we will now present what we have learnt in a full website format, to prove that we have understood the concepts taught and shared in the previous learning sessions.

 # LEARNING OBJECTIVES